 How GPS Tracking Helps Your Business

-- Gives you a better idea of how much to charge per job.
+- Give you a better idea of how much to charge per job.

-- Increases safety and reduces the risk of speeding tickets.
+- Increase safety and reduce the risk of speeding tickets.

-- Increases engagement in your engineers.
+- Increase how engaged your engineers are.
 (Yes, you read that right!)

 Vehicle Fleet Problem #1: Vehicle maintenance costs are draining your wallet.